akhenakh/gozim/README.md

 gozim
 =====

 A Go native implementation for ZIM files.
+See http://akhenakh.github.io/gozim

 ZIM files are used mainly as offline wikipedia copies.